 Corporate Distributions

 When a corporation earns income, it has 2 choices as to what to do with it: it can retain the earnings so that it can invest in its business or it can distribute it as dividends to shareholders.
-Any distribution of cash or property to the owners of a corporation is known as a distribution.
+Any distribution of cash or property to the owners of a corporation is called a distribution.
 Whether that distribution is taxable depends on whether the distribution is classified as a dividend or a return of capital.
 A return of paid-in capital is not taxable, since it is not a profit.
-However, dividends are subject to double taxation, in that the corporation must pay a tax on its profits and the shareholders must pay a tax on the dividends received.
-A dividend is defined by IRC §316(a) as any distribution of cash or property by a corporation to its owners, but only to the extent that it was paid out of earnings and profit.
+However, the corporation must pay a tax on its profits and the shareholders must pay a tax on the dividends received.
+A dividend is defined by IRC §316(a) as any distribution of cash or property by a corporation to its owners, but only to the extent it was paid out of earnings and profit.

 If a corporation has profits, then they can pay dividends with those profits, and any amount not paid out as dividends is retained by the corporation.
 Any amounts retained by the corporation increases accumulated E&P, which is the earnings and profits retained by the corporation from previous tax years.
 Accumulated E&P is a tax term for what, under financial accounting, is called retained earnings.
 Though similar, they may differ because of the statutory adjustments.

-A corporation can pay a dividend either out of current E&P or accumulated E&P. If the amount of the dividend paid out exceeds the sum of both current E&P and accumulated E&P, then the percentage of the payment that will be considered a dividend will be the amount paid multiplied by the total E&P divided by the total dividend paid out.
+A corporation can pay a dividend either out of current E&P or accumulated E&P. If the dividends paid out exceeds the sum of both current E&P and accumulated E&P, then the percentage of the payment considered a dividend is the amount paid multiplied by the total E&P divided by the total dividend paid out.
 The remaining percentage of the dividend will be considered a nontaxable return of capital.
 However, if the corporation does not earn a profit for the current year, dividends can still be paid out of the accumulated E&P, even if a corporation has a current deficit.

 If the total dividend payment by the corporation exceeds its total E&P, then: